SemKeegstra/advent-of-code/solutions/2025/README.md

 ### Part 6.2

-Now the problem seems to become quite complex as the white spaces are actually important now and the numbers should be read from top to bottom.
+Now the problem seems to become quite complex as the white spaces are actually important and the numbers should be read from top to bottom.
 However, when we use the same transpose as before on the raw strings we actually get an interesting view: